ASIC releases updated INFO 225

 Changes ahead

-The guidance arrives as the Australian government advances its own digital-asset-platform legislation, expected to introduce a formal licensing regime for exchanges and custodians later this year.
+The guidance arrives as the Australian government advances its own Digital Assets Platform (DAP) and Tokenised Custody Platform (TCP) legislation, expected to introduce a formal licensing regime for exchanges and custodians later this year.

 ASIC has advised that its framework will evolve alongside those Treasury reforms, but that entities should already be preparing to comply with existing obligations.